mailpile/Mailpile/CONTRIBUTING.md

   your feature is compatible with our high-level goals and design decisions.

-* If you are unsure or would like some guidance, join the #mailpile channel on IRC and discuss your plans there.
+* If you are unsure or would like some guidance, join the #mailpile channel on IRC (Freenode) and discuss your plans there.

 * Open a new GitHub pull request with the patch.